MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     The Company Settings List is printed, showing information that was entered using the Company Setup window.
 You also can print this report using the Setup Reports window (Administration \>\> Reports \>\> Company \>\> Setup).

-1. To print a Company Addresses Report showing information for all the addresses you’ve set up for this company, use the Company Setup Report Options window.
+1. To print a Company Addresses Report showing information for all the addresses you've set up for this company, use the Company Setup Report Options window.

 #### Setting up company options